PeterMcLaren/ProjectOne/README.md

 #Introduction
-TO DO!!!!!!4: Give a test from the laptop short introduction of your project.
+TO DO: Give a test from the laptop short introduction of your project.
 Let this section explain the objectives or the motivation behind this project.

 #Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process test edit test edit from work machine - yet another edit one moreff creds working
-2. Software dependenciesfvffvll
+2. Software dependencies
 3. Latest releases
 4. API references